Did you know that Canada consistently ranks among the world's leading countries in terms of quality of music education?

 Which universities offer the best programs in music performance?

-The University of Toronto, McGill, and UBC are known for their excellent music performance degrees in Canada, with top facilities and experienced faculty.
+The University of Toronto, McGill, and UBC are renowned for their exceptional music performance degrees in Canada, boasting top-notch facilities and experienced faculty.

 How competitive is admission to Canadian music schools?